-Baltimore County Department of Social Services administers two housing programs for clients over the age of 18 who need protective housing.
-These programs are:
+Baltimore County Department of Social Services administers the following two housing programs for clients over the age of 18 who need protective housing:

 The purpose of these programs is to serve the vulnerable and disabled adults of Baltimore County who need safe and supportive environments in which to live.
 The primary goal is to enable these persons to remain in the community.
 There may be a maximum of four clients placed in a home.